zer0Trac3/kaliwiki/tools/aircrack-ng_suite/ivstools.md

 DESCRIPTION
-       ivstools  is  a  tool  designed to extract ivs (initialization vectors) from a pcap dump to an ivs file and it can also merge several ivs (ini‐ tialization vectors) files into one..
+       ivstools  is  a  tool  designed to extract ivs (initialization vectors) from a pcap dump to an ivs file and it can also merge several ivs (ini tialization vectors) files into one..

 EXAMPLE